By Madeline Bocaro

 Frank Sinatra’s ode to the city “so nice they had to name it twice” is now an old standard.
 It was one of Sinatra’s later hits, charting in 1980 when he was 64.
-Sinatra is of my parents’ age – the 1930s, forties, and fifties.
-A simpler time – an era of love songs, ‘Moon and June’, and crooning.
-Mom and dad grew up with Sinatra as the soundtrack of their lives.
+Sinatra is of my parents’ era – the 1930s, 40s, and 50s.
+A simpler time – an age of crooning love songs rhyming ‘Moon’ with ‘June.’
+Mom and Dad grew up with Sinatra as the soundtrack of their lives.
 He was always playing in our house, along with Caruso, Lanza and Garland.
 These were the familiar sounds of home.

-‘Theme from New York, New York’ (its actual title) was always on the radio in 1980, in every store and restaurant in New York City.
-From the opening, ‘Start spreadin’ the noooooooze’ to Sinatra’s drawn-out descending, ‘Aaaaaaaaaannnddd if I can make it there, I’ll make it anywhere’, the song had punch and incredible power, sung by the master of phrasing.
-However, true New Yorkers knew that this song about a fabulous city was quite deceptive.
+‘Theme from New York, New York’ (the song’s actual title) was always on the radio in 1980, in every store and restaurant in New York City.
+From the opening, “Start spreadin’ the noooooooze” to Sinatra’s drawn-out descending, “Aaaaaaaaaannnddd if I can make it there, I’ll make it anywhere,” the song had punch and incredible power, sung by the master of phrase.
+However, true New Yorkers knew that this song about a wondrous city was quite deceptive.

 Ironically, at the time, New York, NY was in fact one HELL of a town.
-Amidst the swing, strings and horns blaring at the bombastic ending of this glamourized infomercial for the city, the singer’s ‘little town bloooooze’ melt away as he wakes up in ‘the city that doesn’t sleep.’
-In reality, this allowed more time for more crime!
+Amidst the swing, strings and horns blaring at the bombastic ending of Sinatra’s glamourized infomercial for the decaying city, the singer’s “little town bloooooze” melt away as he wakes up in “the city that doesn’t sleep.”
+Actually, this allowed more time for more crime!

 The song was the theme song of Martin Scorsese’s 1977 film New York, New York– a musical tribute to the city.
 It was written for Liza Minelli who performed the song in the film.
 Robert De Niro stars with Minelli (who plays a pop singer), as a volatile jazz saxophonist.
 The composers were John Kander and Fred Ebb.